Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

-The goal of the Christian salvation is to insure that the believers will live forever in the spirit realm in a beautiful mansion.
+- The goal of the Christian salvation is to ensure that the believers will live forever in the spirit realm in a beautiful mansion.

 All of these travesties of the Gospel of the Kingdom are related to the idea that imputed (ascribed) righteousness is the only righteousness of the new covenant (at least for Gentiles), that we are “saved” apart from our willingness to obey Christ and His Apostles.

 They are based also on the concept that the Gospel of the Kingdom consists primarily of forgiveness through the blood of Jesus so when we die (or are “raptured”) we will go to Paradise to live eternally in a beautiful mansion; and since we are forgiven through no action of our own except an initial statement of belief in Christ, it is impossible for us to ever be removed from Christ.